rust-lang/log/rfcs/0000-structured-logging.md

 ### Don't create a public dependency

-Don't create a new serialization framework that causes `log` to become a public dependency of any library that wants their data types to be loggable.
-Logging is a truly cross-cutting concern, so if `log` was a public dependency it would probably be at least as pervasive as `serde` is now.
+Don't create a new serialization API that requires `log` to become a public dependency of any library that wants their data types to be logged.
+Logging is a truly cross-cutting concern, so if `log` was a public dependency it would become even more difficult to develop its API without compounding churn.
+Any traits that are expected to be publicly implemented should be narrowly scoped to make backwards compatibility easier.

 ### Support arbitrary producers and arbitrary consumers

 Provide an API that's suitable for two independent logging frameworks to integrate through if they want.

-### Prioritize end-users of `log!`

-There are far more consumers of the `log!` macros that don't need to worry about the internals of the `log` crate than there are log frameworks and sinks that do so it makes sense to prioritize `log!` ergonomics.
+Producers of structured data and consumers of structured data should be able to use different serialization frameworks opaquely and still get good results.
+As an example, a caller of `info!` should be able to log a map that implements `sval::Value`, and the implementor of the receiving `Log` trait should be able to format that map using `serde::Serialize`.

 ### Object safety

 `log` is already designed to be object-safe so this new structured logging API needs to be object-safe too.

+### Enable the next round of `log` development

+Once structured logging is available, there will be a lot of new ways to hold `log` and new concepts to try out, such as a procedural-macro-based `log!` implementation and explicit treatment of `std::error::Error`.
+The APIs introduced by this RFC should enable others to build these features in external crates, and look at integrating that work back into `log` in the future.

 ## Cargo features